Health effects arising from the September 11 attacks: Psychological effects

 A study published two months after 9/11 found that Americans across the country experienced substantial symptoms of stress after the attacks.
 Two subsequent studies found that exposure to the attacks was a predictor of the development of PTSD.
-Additional studies also looked at the psychological effects of those who lost a family member or friend in the attacks, or viewed the attacks on television.
+Additional studies also looked at the psychological effects of those who lost a family member or friend in the attacks, or viewed the attacks on television..
+Among higher exposure rates of chronic mental illness, PTSD, depression and anxiety were significantly higher ten years following the attacks.
+Even seven to nine years post-attack, the rescue and recovery personnel were still left with a range of comorbid conditions and had to be provided with a multidisciplinary way of treatment.
+Measures have been suggested to diagnose the population affected to heal in the long-term as the psychosocial resilience community level is understood.

 Reactions

-Dr. Larry Norton of Memorial Sloan-Kettering Hospital said "Why isn't the whole nation mobilizing to take care of the chronic health impact of this disaster?".
+Dr. Larry Norton of Memorial Sloan-Kettering Hospital asked, "Why isn't the whole nation mobilizing to take care of the chronic health impact of this disaster?"
 Dr. Norton cited the 70 percent illness rate among first responders as "a wake up call."
 Dr. Nathaniel Hupert of Weill Cornell Medical College, quoted by Jill Gardiner of the October 4, 2006, issue of the New York Sun said that premature deaths and other ailments of dogs in the area are "our canary in the coalmine."

-Richard Clapp and David Ozonoff, professors of environmental health at Boston University School of Public Health; Michael Thun, director of epidemiological research at the American Cancer Society; Francine Laden, assistant professor of environmental epidemiology at Harvard School of Public Health; Jonathan Samet, chairman of the epidemiology department at Johns Hopkins Bloomberg School of Public Health; and Charles Hesdorffer, associate professor of oncology at Johns Hopkins School of Medicine argue that the cancer incidence among monitored individuals cannot be called a coincidence.
+A number of professors and researchers have argued that the cancer incidence among monitored individuals cannot be called a coincidence.
+They include Richard Clapp and David Ozonoff, professors of environmental health at Boston University School of Public Health, Michael Thun, director of epidemiological research at the American Cancer Society, Francine Laden, assistant professor of environmental epidemiology at Harvard School of Public Health, Jonathan Samet, chairman of the epidemiology department at Johns Hopkins Bloomberg School of Public Health, and Charles Hesdorffer, associate professor of oncology at Johns Hopkins School of Medicine.
 They assert that the Ground Zero cloud was likely the cause of the illnesses.
 The American College of Preventative Medicine is concerned that malignant mesothelioma will develop among persons exposed to Ground Zero air.